 A Windows system file is basically any type of file with the hidden system attribute enabled.
 These are files that the Windows operating system relies on to be able to run properly.
 There are different types of system files, but the most common are hardware drivers, configuration files, Dynamic Link Library or DLL files, and hive files that are found in the Windows Registry.

-System files are a critical part of the Windows operating system or the device driver.
+System files including New Technology File Systems (NTFS) which run in Windows NT operating systems, are a critical part of the Windows operating system or the device driver.
 They need to be complete, undamaged, and present in the system for Windows to function properly.
-When one of the system files is damaged, deleted, removed, or corrupted by malware, they need to be re-installed or restored for the system to work again.
+When one of the system files is detected by a NTFS permissions analyzer as being damaged, deleted, removed, or corrupted by malware, they need to be re-installed or restored for the system to work again.

 Whenever you update your device driver, install new applications, or install system updates, these system files are automatically updated.
 However, it is best to leave these system files alone, especially if you are not familiar with them.
 To protect these Windows system files, they are often hidden and are read-only.